Dentist in Manchester, MO

 Digital impressions provide a precise and accurate image of your tooth when you need a restoration such as a dental crown or bridge.
 Digital impressions help us ensure a better fit for your restoration and eliminate the messy and uncomfortable impressions used in the past.

 Digital x-rays provide images that are clear and more accurate immediately after they’re taken.
 They emit less radiation for our patients and leave no footprint on the environment since there are no harmful chemicals needed for development.
-Since digital x-rays are ready for review right after they are taken, Dr. Stanford is able to review them with you and discuss treatment recommendations in a more timely manner.
+Since digital x-rays are ready for review right after they are taken, Dr. Carron is able to review them with you and discuss treatment recommendations in a more timely manner.

 The intraoral camera helps our patients have a better understanding of their treatment needs by providing full-color pictures of the inside of their mouth, including their teeth and gums.
 When you can see exactly what is happening in your mouth, you can make better decisions about the treatment that is right for your needs.